-Bernie Ecclestone remains F1's puppet master
+Bernie Ecclestone: F1 puppet master no longer holding the strings

 'My way or the highway'

-It is a big change with one caveat -- the same person at its helm.
+Change is looming for the sport, if its power brokers embrace things as they have hinted, in a big way.

 Ecclestone likes to make the point that he has made a lot of people very wealthy and that "no driver, no person, will ever be bigger than Formula One itself."
-Saying that, he has been the sport's most vital cog.

 There have been controversies from praising Adolf Hitler for being "able to get things done" to saying women should wear white so they were more akin to "domestic appliances."

 He was even linked to the notorious Great Train Robbery in the UK in 1963 but laughs off the rumor.

 There is a link of sorts in that the getaway driver Roy James -- a silversmith by trade -- would later go on to create the F1 constructors' trophy still used today.

-Further peaks and troughs of a colorful life look set to run for a few chapters yet for a figure who befittingly uses the ring tone for Ennio Morricone's score for the western "The Good, The Bad and The Ugly" on his mobile phone.
+So what next for a figure who befittingly uses the ring tone of Ennio Morricone's score for the western "The Good, The Bad and The Ugly" on his mobile phone?

-But over the next three years, part of his time will be planning for the successor that F1's new owner ultimately requires.

-Ecclestone has said in the past that "I'd rather do things my way" -- but he wants someone "with an entrepreneurial style" to replace him.
+Ecclestone's approach, as he has made clear in the past is thus, "I'd rather do things my way".

-When that will be, perhaps only he knows.
-For now -- much like the clean, white crisp shirts Ecclestone wears each day -- nothing changes.
+But for the first time in the sport's living memory, that will no longer be the case going into the 2017 season.